Streamlining the LOR Process

 - Please provide a brief description of your interaction with the applicant and, if applicable, the applicant’s role in your organization.

 - How does the performance of the applicant compare to that of other well-qualified individuals in similar roles?
-(E.g. what are the applicant’s principal strengths?)
+Please provide specific examples.

 - Describe the most important piece of constructive feedback you have given the applicant.
 Please detail the circumstances and the applicant’s response.